 Which AIC 2018-2021 programs and initiatives are likely to produce NEIs?
 Which NEIs might result from each initiative?
 How do initiative activities (e.g., efficiency upgrades) produce these NEIs?

-Which NEIs can be qualitatively assessed for programs in the AIC portfolio?
+Which NEIs can be qualitatively assessed for initiatives in the AIC portfolio?
 Which can be quantified?
 To inform future cost-effectiveness testing, which NEIs could be monetized, and how (e.g., primary vs. secondary research)?

 How applicable are available NEI assessment methods and researched values to the AIC service territory, including those put forth by other Illinois evaluators?
 What adjustments may be needed to reflect the AIC context?